KedarPanchal/FLAN-T5-Small-Summary-Finetune/README.md

 **pieetie/pubmed-abstract-summary**
 * 4,331 biomedical research abstracts and their one-sentence summaries from the American National Library of Medicine.
 * Summaries contain the key findings, methods, and significance of the research.
 * Entries were duplicated, and the duplicated entries' abstracts had their sentences shuffled around.
+Any HTML tags present were removed.

 ## Training Configuration